ibm-watson-embedded-business-assistant/eba-example-agents/docs/getting-started/Actions.md

 | ----------------------------- | ------------------------------------------------------------------------- |
 | `wmt:SearchProductByName`     | `wmt:Product(optional :WithName(data :UserString)) -> data wmt:Product`   |

-Here we are defining an action for searching for a particular product by name. `wmt:Product` is the root concept and it can be optionally qualified by a `:WithName` keyword followed by actual string data containing the product name to be searched against.
-By `:WithName` keyword we mean a keyword which signifies a name, e.g. 'show me products **named** "Call of Duty"' or 'show me products **with name** "Call of Duty"'.
+Here we are defining an action for searching for a specific product by name. `wmt:Product` is the root concept and it can be optionally qualified by a `:WithName` keyword followed by actual string data containing the product name to be searched for.
+By `:WithName` keyword, we mean a keyword which signifies a name, e.g. 'show me products **named** "Call of Duty"' or 'show me products **with name** "Call of Duty"'.
 Since we are not using any named entity recognition in this sample, we are supplying the product name within quoted strings.
 Such quoted strings are denoted by `:UserString` concept.
-Note that `:UserString` is a convenience concept for local development and is not meant for production quality assistants.
+Note that `:UserString` is a convenience concept for local development and is *not* meant for production quality assistants.
 Named entity recognition for keywords is strongly encouraged in such cases.
 The output of this action should be data for a single product.

 Add the following code into the action body: